ibm-cloud-docs/assistant/logs-overview.md

 - *Avg. msg. per conversation*: The total messages received during the selected time period divided by the total conversations during the selected time period, as shown in the corresponding graph.
 - *Max. conversations*: The maximum number of conversations for a single data point within the selected time period.
 - *Weak understanding*: The number of individual messages with weak understanding.
 These messages are not classified by an intent, and do not contain any known entities.
-These can be useful in identify potential dialog problems.
+Reviewing unrecognized messages can help you to identify potential dialog problems.

 ## Graphs and statistics
 {: #logs-overview-graphs}